 Look at something positive

 Whenever you catch yourself ruminating on topics that make you feel any of the negative emotions (sadness, anger, fear, envy, etc.), take the time to look for something that will make you feel better.
-Even if you have scanty time to take for this exercise, it will benefit you in ways you can’t possibly imagine yet.
+Even if it is just for a moment or two, it will benefit you in ways you can’t possibly imagine yet.

 This might seem like a stupid thing to do, given that you haven’t solved anything that was going on in that meeting.
 But putting yourself in a positive frame of mind, even for just a short time, will become a skill that you will never forget and you can use for the rest of your life.
 When you go back to the meeting, you’ll realize that although you can’t control anyone else, you have a powerful secret that will lead you to a workplace that you adore eventually.
 You will learn to recognize the difference between pleasant opportunities and ones that lead you down the same old path.

 Start your day off with a positive routine

 Do you put the news on first thing in the morning?
 If you start off your day with news of disease and devastation, guess what’s going to happen over time?
 You’ll have more time invested in bad news than good.

 It’s great to keep in touch with what’s happening in the world, but those first few moments of your day can have a lasting effect.
 Instead, as you wake up try listing as many things you are grateful for in your life as you can.
 Or, just appreciate the quiet, the softness of the pillow, or a favorite person.
 For many people, meditation is the best way to start out the day, and just as many start out with a gratitude journal.
 The best ways to shift your mindset from one of “not enough” to one of abundance is to take those last few minutes before sleep and the first few minutes after awakening and make them positive.

 Learn to recognize when a person is taking you down a negative path